-Petroc's new Strategy 2025 is to realise Petroc's vision of raising aspiration, realising potential and delivering success, meeting the higher level skills needs of our area and to provide clear progression pathways from Levels 4, 5 and 6 into Level 6, 7 and 8 within the region.
+The purpose of Petroc's Higher Education strategy 2018 -2020 is to realise Petroc's vision of raising aspiration, realising potential and delivering success, meeting the higher level skills needs of our area and to provide clear progression pathways from Levels 4, 5 and 6 into Level 6, 7 and 8 within the region.

 This is a particularly important issue for North Devon where a trend of migration away from the area in people aged between 18 and 40 (ONS 2011) leave skills gaps in local industries (Serio 2013).
+The targets and objectives of Petroc's wider HE strategy relate to Partnerships and external engagement, Excellent teaching and learning experience, Our people, Growth and innovation and Finance and Resources.
+Specific strategic aims for this access and participation plan derive from and align directly with Petroc's Higher Education Strategy 2018 -2020 and are as follows: